gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/non-tutorials/createconfgro.rst

     :alt: Gromacs tutorial - generated topology
     :class: only-dark

+..  container:: figurelegend

     The primary system is located within the blue box.
 The replicated periodic images are also represented.

 ..  container:: justify

     There is some vacuum left in the box.
-It is not a big problem and the initial configuration we created is good enough.
+It is not an issue as energy minimization and molecular dynamics will help equilibrate the system.
-    The topology file *conf.gro* will be used as the initial configuration for the :ref:`bulk-solution-label` tutorial.

 Creating the TOP file
 =====================